jowo21/Identifying-Key-Drivers-of-Patient-Appointment-Attrition/README.md

 ### **Key Contributing factors**

 - The base No-Show rate is 20.2% which is mostly determined by the Lead Time between the patient’s scheduling of their appointment and the actual appointment day.
 This can be used to establish a measurable starting point for future operational improvement initiatives.
-- No-show rates vary by neighborhood and shows as a useful operational indicator, with the highest reported rate at Santos Dumont (28.9%).
+- No-show rates vary by neighborhood and presents as a useful operational indicator, with the highest reported rate at Santos Dumont (28.9%).
 Location-level patterns may help identify where access barriers, scheduling practices, or transportation challenges warrant further investigation.
 - Appointments recorded as receiving an SMS reminder had a 27.6% no-show rate, compared with 16.7% among appointments without a recorded SMS reminder.
 This unexpected direction means reminder effectiveness cannot be established from the current comparison alone.
 - However, various demographic metrics had little to no impact on No-Show rates.
 Demographics such as: Age, Sex, various diagnoses, and number of disabilities a patient has.
 These findings support targeted investigation rather than broad demographic assumptions.